DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 Price Sensitivity Is A Challenge And An Opportunity For Brands, Study Finds

 Shoppers are increasingly driven by the need for value, convenience, and personalised experiences, as economic pressures mount.
-These are the main findings of the latest RRD CPG report for the fourth quarter.
+These are the main findings of The RRD CPG + Grocery Consumer Report | Q4 2024, for the fourth quarter.

-Additionally, 254 decision-makers were surveyed from US-based grocery, drug, and mass retailers.
+Additionally, 254 decision-makers were surveyed from US-based grocery, drug and mass retailers.

 ‘Price Sensitivity’